ayerramsetti/Real-Time-Object-Detection-using-YOLO-V3/Docs/Project/Readme.md

-# Folder for project documents and reports for a Data Science Project
+# Folder for project documents and reports

 These could be: